Small Undulating Vessel by Young Mi Kim

 Young Mi Kim is a South Korean ceramicist who works and teaches in Woodstock, New York.
 Young Mi’s sculptural ceramic pieces are hand built.
 She layers strands of clay in a coil, slowly and carefully working upward as she discovers the shape.
 She writes, “In essence, each layer marks time and space.
 When I hand build my pots, it is a form of meditation.
 It is my attempt to live in grace: like an open vessel, empty and yet full.”
 Young Mi is also a gardener, and her time in nature clearly influences her work.
 Her sculptures often resemble flowers, seed pods, fungi and other organic forms.

 This smaller work’s wonderfully mottled surface is a result of pitfiring.
 There is a patina to it similar to the algae one finds on vessels exposed to water or humidity for a long time.
 It could be a large barnacle, or a coral flower.
-Young Mi’s undulating vessels are a leap of faith: after the hours it takes for her to built their delicate shapes, she never knows if they will survive their time in the kiln.
+Young Mi’s undulating vessels are a leap of faith: after the hours it takes for her to build their delicate shapes, she never knows if they will survive their time in the kiln.
 Each unique work represents a singular success after much trial and error.

 Read more about Young Mi Kim here.